Trump, Abe say U.S. and Japan have agreed in principle on trade deal

 "It will lead to substantial reductions in tariffs and non-tariff barriers across the board," he said.
 He did not go into detail about the industrial and e-commerce aspects of the deal.

+The National Pork Producers Council said it welcomed the deal.
+"We look forward to rapid implementation of the agreement as international competitors are currently taking U.S. pork market share through more favorable access," said David Herring, the group's president, in a statement.

-Trump, who last week said he had ordered U.S. companies to start looking for alternatives to doing business in China, seemed to dismiss Abe's emphasis that the Japanese private sector would handle the purchases of excess U.S. corn.
+Trump, who last week said he had ordered U.S. companies to start looking for alternatives to doing business in China, seemed especially pleased by the plan to help farmers deal with corn excess, and he appeared to dismiss Abe's emphasis that the Japanese private sector would handle such purchases, an indication that it was not necessarily ironclad.

 "The Japanese private sector listens to the Japanese public sector very strongly...
 It's a little different than it is in our country perhaps," Trump said.